-- Extended IFSP provides a more seamless birth through five system of services

-- Online IFSP data system -

-IFSP, referral, and family

-information is available for all

-children/families

-- Early Childhood Intervention and Education staff and the Division of Early Childhood Development in same department

-- Matrix leadership w/early intervention in all Branches in the DSF/EIS

-- Braided funding Initiative, combining resources

-- Making Access Happen (MAH)
+- Extended IFSP provides a more seamless birth through five system of services - Online IFSP data system IFSP, referral, and family information is available for all children/families - Early Childhood Intervention and Education staff and the Division of Early Childhood Development in same department - Matrix leadership w/early intervention in all Branches in the DSE/EIS - Braided funding Initiative, combining resources - Making Access Happen (MAH) Project - State Interagency Coordinating Council (SICC) and other stakeholders play a major role in system development - Birth mandate state no cost to families - Broad eligibility criteria greater percentage of children served in Maryland than in many other states

-- Variability among jurisdictions - Collaboration between the DSE/EIS and the Division of Early Childhood Development, (however, it is improving). - Lack of needed staff support; hiring freezes and budget cuts - Administrative burdens and increasing paperwork - Not all the "players" are known - organizations; agencies; groups, etc.
+- Variability among iurisdictions - Collaboration between the DSE/EIS and the Division of Early Childhood Development, (however, it is improving). - Lack of needed staff support; hiring freezes and budget cuts - Administrative burdens and increasing paperwork - Not all the "players" are known - organizations; agencies; groups, etc.